 Buying a car at a distance or off-premises

-The dealer must provide you with details of their returns/cancellation policy and explain who pays for the cost of returning the car if you change your mind.
+The dealer must provide you with details of their returns/cancellation policy.
+They must also explain who pays for the cost of returning the car if you change your mind.
 Their policy may include charges for returning/collecting the vehicle, but they must provide you with this information up front.
 You are liable for any damage you cause to the car.

-Many dealers will try and avoid this by taking a deposit to “hold” the vehicle for you, or sign a draft contract “subject to viewing the vehicle”, and the final contract is only signed when you trek over to collect the car.
+Many dealers will try and avoid this by taking a deposit to “hold the vehicle”, or sign a draft contract “subject to viewing the vehicle”.
+Then the final contract is only signed when you trek over to collect the car.
 The new contract supercedes the old, and vehicle is technically sold on the premises rather than at a distance.

 What does this mean in the real world?

-The dealer could try and take you to court to force you to pay for the car and take it, but that would cost them much more than the profit they would make on the sale.
+The dealer could try and take you to court to force you to pay for the car and take it, but that would probably cost them more than the profit they would make on the sale.
 Which is the reason for…

 Once you pay a deposit on a car, you are committing yourself far more than simply signing a piece of paper.
-This deposit is usually non-refundable, so it is a way of holding you to your purchase if you start to waver.
+The deposit is usually non-refundable, so it is a way of holding you to your purchase if you start to waver.

 A deposit is also used as a way of forcing a commitment from an undecided customer.
 If you are looking at a nice car at a dealership, but want time to think it over or get your finances in place, the dealer will often offer you the chance to put down a deposit to “hold” the car.

 Cancelling your order – what rights do you have?

-If you signed the vehicle order on premises and later change your mind, then the dealer is within their rights to keep your deposit – or at least any monies that they have spent on getting your car ready.
-But they can’t realistically force you to pay the remainder and take the car, so at worst you walk away having lost a few hundred or a couple of thousand pounds.
+If you signed the vehicle order on premises and later change your mind, the dealer is within their rights to keep your deposit – or at least any monies that they have spent on getting your car ready.
+But they can’t really force you to pay the remainder and take the car, so at worst you walk away having lost a few hundred or a couple of thousand pounds.

 The same applies if you fail a finance application.
 If a dealer takes a deposit from you before your finance has been approved, they will usually give you your money back with no problems if that application is rejected.

-Basically, it’s very simple.
+It’s very simple.
 Don’t sign a vehicle order or pay a deposit for a car if you are not 100% comfortable being held to it.
-If you are unsure about anything, or want to sleep on it, then do so before signing or paying a deposit.
-Even if a salesman promises that your deposit is fully refundable, you will probably still have a fight on your hands to get it back.
-Don’t be talked into signing or paying unless you are sure that it is what you want.
-Then once you have signed your life away, do yourself a favour and stop combing the internet looking for a better deal!
+If you are unsure about anything, or you want to sleep on it, then do so before signing or paying a deposit.
+It much harder to get your money back afterwards once you’ve bought a car than it is to not hand it over in the first place.

-You should definitely read: The Car Expert’s ten golden rules for buying a car
+You should definitely read: The Car Expert’s Ten Golden Rules for buying a car